Unification of Rare and Weak Detection Models using Moderate Deviations Analysis and Log-Chisquared P-values

 \subsubsection{Bonferroni and false-discovery rate controlling}

-Bonferroni and false-discovery rate (FDR) controlling are two popular multiple testing inference procedures \cite{efron2012large}.
-Starting with the P-values $p_1,\ldots,p_n$, Bonferroni type inference uses the minimal P-value $p_{(1)}$ as the test statistics.
-Inference based on FDR controlling at level $q$ uses the minimal $k^*$ P-values such that $k^*$ is the largest integer $k$ satisfying $p_{(k)}\leq qk/n$, hence a test based on $p_{(1)},\ldots,p_{(k^*)}$ at the level $\alpha$ takes the form
+Bonferroni and false-discovery rate (FDR) controlling methods are two popular approaches for inference in a multiple testing scenario \citep{efron2012large}.
+For testing against the family $H_0^{(n)}$, Bonferroni type inference uses the minimal P-value $p_{(1)}$ as the test statistics.
+The Benjamini-Hochberg (BH) FDR controlling procedure with parameter $q \in (0,1)$ selects the smallest $k^*$ P-values, where $k^*$ is the largest integer $k$ satisfying $p_{(k)}\leq q k/n$ \citep{benjamini1995controlling}.
+A global test based on this procedure rejects $H_0^{(n)}$ at level $\alpha$ if at least one P-value is selected when $q = h(\alpha)$, for some critical value $h(\alpha)<1$ designed to reject $H_0^{(n)}$ with probability at most $\alpha$ under $H_0^{(n)}$.
+Namely,

+Note that since the BH procedure controls the family-wise error rate at level $q$ under $H_0^{(n)}$, one can use $h(\alpha) = \alpha$, but our analysis is not restricted to this choice of $h(\alpha)$.

-where $h(\alpha,n)<1$ is a critical value designed to reject $H_0$ with probability at most $\alpha$ under $H_0$.
-In an APLC setting under our standard calibration \eqref{eq:calibration}, both procedures are asymptotically powerful (respectively, powerless) within the exact same region.
-The phase transition curve distinguishing powerfulness from powerlesness is given by
+For a RMD model, both procedures turn out to be asymptotically powerful (respectively, powerless) within the exact same region.
+The phase transition curve distinguishing powerfulness from powerlessness is given by